-Survivor pension: 30% of the deceased's average monthly earnings in the last 12 months is paid to the widow(er).
+Spouse's pension: 30% of the deceased's average monthly earnings in the 12 months before the work injury occurred is paid to the widow(er).
 If there is more than one widow, the pension is split equally.
-The pension is paid quarterly.
+The pension is paid monthly or quarterly.

-The widow(er)'s pension ceases on remarriage if there are no dependent children.
+The widow(er)'s pension ceases upon remarriage if there are no dependent children.